 early on in my life that I wanted to be a counsellor.
 I wanted to support others like you with topics that were troubling and impacting their ability to live a life worth living.
 I wanted to be develop a place where clients were comforted and supported through the counselling process.

 from a very young age that sitting with someone as they talk about their struggles and concerns, their highlights and their triumphs is one of the most honouring experiences; and to have the privilege of doing it in my counselling practice is the most rewarding gift.
-I have also learned many times over, how honouring it is to sit with someone as they share their struggles.
-I cherish the opportunity to walk alongside each of my clients, to understand who they are holistically, explore their thoughts and life, without judgement.
 I strive to create a relationship in which each client feels supported, feels protected, and feels they have enough space to be themselves as they explore their life, past, present, and future.
 I believe that together we can find solutions to the difficulties that are impacting the lives of my clients; allowing each of them the ability to move forward with the strength and self-confidence needed to live a meaningful life.
-It is my greatest hope that each of my clients is able to work through that which brings them to therapy, to understand themselves more deeply, and to come to a place where they have purpose and meaning in their life.

-I have Masters of Counselling Psychology from Adler University, have previously worked in Hospice Bereavement Support, and I am currently work in rural Older Adult Community Mental Health.
+I have Masters of Counselling Psychology from Adler University, have previously worked in Hospice Bereavement Support, Older Adult Mental Health, and am currently working in Adult Community Mental Health in short term support and group therapy.
 With the experiences I have gained through theses opportunities, I am confident that together we can get through that which is impacting you today.
-I want to talk about that which weighs heavy on your heart, and that which keeps you from moving forward and enjoy your life.

-I have worked with many individuals ranging from age 5 to age 97 in individual, couple, family and group settings during some of clients’ most altering life transitions and adjustments.
+I have worked with many individuals ranging from age 5 to age 97 in individual, couples, family and group settings during some of clients’ most altering life transitions and adjustments.

 Some of the struggles I have supported clients with are: